 federal, state, and local laws and Amazon policies applicable to those products and product

-repelling, or mitigating any pest, or (2) makes any antimicrobial, antifungal, antibacterial,
+any product that makes any antimicrobial, antifungal, antibacterial, anti-mold, or pesticide

 Ultraviolet Light Units

 Note that, products that make any antimicrobial, antifungal, antibacterial, or other

 pesticidal claim (for example, products marketed to disinfect, repel insects, remove

 allergens, or prevent bacteria), may be considered pesticides or pesticide devices under EPA

 regulations, even if the products would not otherwise be considered pesticides or pesticide

 devices under the EPA’s definition of a pesticide.
 For more information, see https://www.epa.gov/pesticides.

 Examples of permitted listings